 The Company provided warranty underwriting services during the course of the financial year.
-There has been no significant change in the nature of these activities during the year.
 From 1 August 2020, the Company's License under the Insurance (Prudential Supervision) Act 2010 was extended to allow coverage of Accidental Damage Insurance in addition to Extended Warranty Insurance.
 The Company commenced providing cover for Accidental Damage insurance in October 2020.